MazinLab/FROST/README.md

 - Five indicator chips: **Compressor**, **ADR Ramp**, **GL7**, **Recording**, **Heatswitch**
 - Chip is green (active) or dark/muted (inactive)
 - GL7 is considered active if any heater/switch output is non-zero or a cooldown subprocess is alive
+- Heatswitch is considered active when open

 **Thermometry**
 - Live temperature readings from all LS350 inputs (4K Stage, ADR, 4-Switch, 3-Head, 4-Head, 3-Pump, 4-Pump) and LS370 input 1 (Device Stage)
-- Inputs using custom calibration (3-head, 4-head, pump diodes) show calibrated temperatures in Kelvin
+- Inputs using custom calibration (3-head, 4-head, pump and switch diodes) show calibrated temperatures in Kelvin
 - **Record Temperatures** button starts continuous CSV logging to `temps/YYYY-MM-DD_temperature_log.csv` at 30-second intervals; button turns red and reads "Stop Recording Temperatures" while active
-- Recording state persists across restarts (`temps/.recording_active` lock file) — the GUI detects an interrupted recording on startup and resumes it automatically
+- Recording state persists across restarts (`temps/.recording_active` lock file).
+The GUI detects an interrupted recording on startup and resumes it automatically

 **Compressor**
 - Start/Stop buttons with live status display (running state, error flags)
-- Compressor intent is persisted to disk (`state/.compressor_intent`) — if FROST is restarted, the GUI restores the last known compressor state
+- Compressor intent is persisted to disk (`state/.compressor_intent`).
+If FROST is restarted, the GUI restores the last known compressor state

 **ADR Cooldown**
 - Live readouts: output current (A), voltage (V), magnetic field (T)
 - Input fields for ramp rate (A/s), target current (A), and soak time (minutes)
 - **Start ADR Cooldown** launches the full automated ramp sequence; button turns red and shows elapsed time while the ramp is running
 - Live log output displayed in the GUI during the ramp
-- Ramp state persisted to `state/.adr_ramp_running` — detects interrupted ramps on restart
+- Ramp state persisted to `state/.adr_ramp_running` to detect interrupted ramps on restart
 - **Crash recovery:** if the GUI starts and finds a stale ramp lock file (subprocess died), it reads the LS625 current and automatically ramps to 0 A if the magnet is still energized above 0.5 A

 **GL7 Sorption Cooler**